 Mark S. Ferrara has taught at universities in the United States, South Korea, China, and on a Fulbright scholarship in Turkey.
 His courses are internationally focused, interdisciplinary, and aim to raise critical insight of other cultures through their literatures.

-Ferrara's research interests include religious studies, Eastern philosophy, rhetoric and political discourse, critical cultural studies, and world literatures.
+Ferrara's research interests include religious studies, Asian philosophy, rhetoric and political discourse, cultural studies, and world literatures.
 His most recent book is entitled Palace of Ashes: China and the Decline of American Higher Education (Johns Hopkins University Press, 2015).